markos-stefanidis/riscv-rv32im-core/README.md

 - Memory Stage
 - Write Back Stage

+It also features a Forwarding Unit and a Hazard Detection Unit.

-The implementation has been simulated using Modelsim, but has not been implemented on actual hardware.
+This implementation has been simulated using Modelsim, but has not been implemented on actual hardware.

 ## Compiling
 C source code can be compiled using the [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) with the following command: